peter88213/novelyst/docs/help/arcs.md

 2. Make sure the **Plot** window is open in the right pane.
 3. In the **Arcs** field, remove the name of the arc you want to disconnect.
 Also remove the corresponding semicolon.

-**Note:** Disconnecting a scene from an arc will also disconnect the corresponding arc points.
+**Note:** Disconnecting a scene from an arc will also disconnect the corresponding turning points.

 ## How to delete arcs

 1. Select the "Todo" chapter defining the arc you want to remove.
 2. Delete the selected chapter.
-Children (points) are moved to the "Trash" chapter.
+Children (turning points) are moved to the "Trash" chapter.

 ## How to rename arcs